Overview

 Expression Validation

-Semaphor validates your expressions to catch errors before you save.
+Semaphor validates expressions to catch errors before you save.

 After clicking Validate Expression, you'll see: